 1. Do a surface purge first.
-Build momentum and see instant results by getting rid of obvious trash and clutter right away.
+You will build momentum and see instant results by getting rid of visible trash and clutter right away.
 Grab a trash bag and, starting at the door of the room, work your way to the left.
-As you go, toss any obvious trash into the bag: crumpled paper, old magazines, broken items, etc. Don’t bother opening cupboards or drawers yet, just throw out what’s sitting right there but needs to go.
+As you go, toss crumpled paper, old magazines, broken items, etc. Don’t bother opening cupboards or drawers yet, just throw out what’s sitting right there but needs to go.

 2. Now do a deeper purge.
-Rather than zooming all around the room, at this point you need to mentally divide it into sections: this corner, that entertainment center, this closet, etc. Start with the least cluttered area so you keep your momentum, and go through its contents with three boxes marked RETURN, DONATE and TRASH nearby.
+Rather than zooming all around the room, mentally divide the space into sections: this corner, that entertainment center, this closet, etc. Start with the least cluttered area, so you keep your momentum and go through its contents with three boxes marked RETURN, DONATE/SELL and TRASH nearby.
 As you work item-by-item deciding what to keep and what to get rid of, ask yourself:

-- Is this the room it actually belongs in?
+- Is this the room where it belongs?

 - Have we used this in the last year?

-If you can’t answer YES to at least one of the foregoing questions, then the item goes in one of your three boxes.
+If you can’t answer yes to at least THREE of the preceding questions, then the item goes in one of your three boxes.
 If it belongs in another room, put it in the box marked RETURN.
-If it’s in good shape but you can’t answer “yes” to one of the questions, then put it in the DONATE box.
-If it’s not in good shape then it’s trash.
+If it’s in good shape, but you can’t answer “yes” to one of the questions, then put it in the DONATE/SELL box.
+If it’s not in good shape, then it’s TRASH.

 You may find a box filling up before you’ve finished decluttering the room.
-Don’t stop to deal with it!
+Don’t stop to empty it!
 Set it aside and get another box, label it, and keep going.
-You don’t want to get distracted, or you might run out of energy before you’ve completely decluttered the room.
+You don’t want to get distracted, or you might run out of energy before you’ve entirely decluttered the room.

 3. Deal with the boxes.
-Once you’ve worked your way completely around the room, decluttering every cupboard and drawer, it’s time to deal with the boxes.
-Toss the trash, return what belongs in other rooms, then take the DONATE boxes to your car so they’re out of your house.
-The next time you leave the house make a point of stopping by your local charity so you can drop off your donations, and don’t forget to get a receipt for your tax deduction!
+Once you’ve worked your way around the room, decluttering every cupboard and drawer, it’s time to deal with the boxes.
+Toss the trash and return what belongs in other places.

 4. Arrange what’s left.
-When you’ve properly purged your clutter you’ll have much more space.
-If the room is still crowded, chances are you need to do another deep purge and, this time, be ruthless with yourself when deciding whether you really love something or not.
-(This is what Marie Kondo means when she says to ask yourself if something brings you joy.
-Why give up space in the home you pay for to objects that don’t make you happy?)
+If you’ve correctly purged your clutter, you’ll have much more space.
+If the room is still crowded, chances are you need to do another deep purge and, this time, be ruthless.